richbl/go-ble-sync-cycle/README.md

 - Create a desktop application (GUI) for **BLE Sync Cycle**
 - Add support for non-BLE peripheral devices
 - Automatically quit the application after a period of inactivity
+- Restart the application at some specific point in the video file
 - As an exercise, refactor using [the Rust language](https://www.rust-lang.org/)

 ## Acknowledgments